Skip to main content

 Set up data model

-We will update existing blueprints to support AI adoption tracking.
-The githubPullRequest and githubRepository blueprints should already exist from the GitHub integration installation.
+We will create and update blueprints to support AI adoption tracking.

 1. Go to the Builder page of your portal.

-2. Find the githubRepository blueprint and click on it.
+2. Find the User blueprint and click on it.

 3. Click on the {...} button in the top right corner, and choose Edit JSON.